jonnonz1/nz-statute-book/acts/public/2013/patents-act-2013.md

   - **unsatisfactory professional conduct** includes conduct, in connection with practice as a registered patent attorney, that falls short of the standard of competence, diligence, and behaviour that a member of the public is entitled to expect of an attorney.
 (2) Any terms that are used but not defined in this Part, but defined in the joint registration regime, have the meanings given in that regime.
 (3) A reference in, or in any regulations made under, this Part to a repealed Australian enactment is a reference to an Australian enactment that, with or without modification, replaces, or corresponds to, the Australian enactment repealed.
-(4) Subsection (3) does not limit section 22 of the Interpretation Act 1999.
+(4) Subsection (3) does not limit section 38 of the Legislation Act 2019.

 ### 270 Meaning of ordinarily resident in New Zealand
 (1) For the purposes of this Part, an individual is taken to be ordinarily resident in New Zealand if—